-Explained: The Israel-Palestine Conflict and South Asian Diplomacy
+The Israel-Palestine Conflict and South Asian Diplomacy, Explained

-South Asian countries have historically viewed the Israel-Palestine conflict as a symptom of British interference.
-More recently, they balance economic ties with Israel, while supporting the Palestinian cause.
+South Asian countries historically saw the Israel-Palestine conflict as a symptom of British interference.
+More recently, they balance ties with Israel and supporting the Palestinian cause.

 Yasser Arafat, President of the Palestine Liberation Organization, with PM Indira Gandhi